 Isolated Island Portrait

-An unused portrait of Isolated Island exists in the ROM in the style of the other portraits.
+An unused portrait of Isolated Island in the style of the other portraits.
 Used in alternate Time Attack screen.

 Sonic Crackers S32X

 Graphics for a device in Techno Tower.
-In the prototype it only seems to open the hatch when you approach it but you can't interact with it at all.
+It only seems to open the hatch when you approach it, but you can't interact with it at all.

-There exist graphics for several small animals, similar to the ones found in earlier Sonic games - specifically, the original group of seven introduced in the original 16-bit Sonic the Hedgehog.
-Interestingly, there's a discrepancy here compared to their depictions in earlier Sonic titles; the rabbit (Pocky/Johnny Lightfoot), seal (Rocky/Joe Sushi) and chicken (Cucky/Chirps) are usually all depicted using shades of grey.
-The rabbit and seal use shades of blue here to approximate a similar appearence - however, for unknown reasons the chicken has been drawn using the palette's orange/brown shades instead, resulting in a markedly different appearance.
+Graphics for the seven small animals first seen in Sonic 1, albeit with a discrepancy compared to their depictions in earlier Sonic titles: the rabbit (Pocky/Johnny Lightfoot), seal (Rocky/Joe Sushi), and chicken (Cucky/Chirps) are usually all depicted using shades of grey.
+The rabbit and seal use shades of blue here to approximate a similar appearence, but for whatever reason the chicken has been drawn using the palette's orange/brown shades instead, resulting in a markedly different appearance.
 Ricky is used in the 1227 prototype, released when defeating a certain badnik in Amazing Arena.

-- There is an empty space in the character selection menu following Mighty, who originally was Sonic.
-This space is believed to originally be reserved for Tails - the palette above is assigned to the character in the slot after Mighty, and contains many similar colors that were used in the Sonic Crackers prototype for Tails.
-In later protos, the palette still exists, but the character's palette pointer points to Mighty's palette instead.
-Interestingly, most other characters in Chaotix use 18 entries + a transparent color for their sprites, but this one only has 15 + transparency.
-It's possible that this palette is a leftover from earlier 32X hardware, or was the palette used during the Genesis/Mega Drive phase of development.
+There is an empty space in the character selection menu following Mighty, who originally was Sonic.
+This space is believed to originally be reserved for Tails - the palette above is assigned to the character in the slot after Mighty, and contains many colors that were used in Crackers for Tails.
+In later Chaotix protos, the palette still exists but the character's palette pointer points to Mighty's palette instead.
+While most other characters in Chaotix use 18 entries + a transparent color for their sprites, this one only has 15 + transparency, indicating a leftover from earlier in development.